Vadorequest/rwa-faunadb-reaflow-nextjs-magic/README.md

-# POC Next.js + Reaflow
+# RWA FaunaDB + Reaflow + Next.js + Magic link

+This project is a Real-World App featuring [FaunaDB](https://fauna.com/) as real-time database, [Reaflow](https://github.com/reaviz/reaflow) as graph editor, and [Magic Link](https://magic.link/) for passwordless authentication.

-> This project is a POC of [Reaflow](https://github.com/reaviz/reaflow) used with the Next.js framework.
-It is hosted on Vercel.
+It also uses the famous Next.js framework, and it's hosted on Vercel.

-It is a single-page application (using a static page) that aims at showing an **advanced use-case with Reaflow**.
+This RWA is meant to help beginners with any of the above-listed tools learn how to build a real app, using best-practices.
+Therefore, the codebase is heavily documented, not only the README but also every file in the project.

+Take a look at the **[Variants](#Variants)** below **before jumping in the source code**.
+As part of my developer journey, I've reached different milestones and made different branches/PR for each of them.
+If you're only interested in Reaflow, or Magic Auth, or FaunaDB Real-Time streaming, **they'll help you focus on what's of the most interest to you**.

+> _If you like what you're seeing, take a look at [Next Right Now](https://github.com/UnlyEd/next-right-now), a **production-grade boilerplate** for the Next.js framework._

 ## Online demo